gcassel/Modular-Organizing-Terminology/terms/component.md

 #### Notes

-Components are technically [inputs](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/input.md) in systemic [processes](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/process.md), but unlike *non-persistent* inputs, have one of the two following traits:
+Components are technically [inputs](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/input.md) in systemic [processes](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/process.md), but unlike *non-persistent* inputs, components have one of the following traits:

 1. are apparently unaffected by the process, as with chemical catalysts
 2. experience minor and predictable change, and can be reliably repaired or replaced by a related system